 “Mountain Glen is a hidden gem!
 If you are traveling through eastern TN or just looking for a place to park your RV for a few weeks or longer of peaceful quiet then you have to stay here.
-I’ve stayed in RV parks across 38 states and never found cleaner bathrooms, friendlier customer service, or faster WiFi.” –The Dyrt camper Dan K.
+I’ve stayed in RV parks across 38 states and never found cleaner bathrooms, friendlier customer service, or faster WiFi.” –The Dyrt camper Dan K. Book Now

 In addition to all the other renovations that have happened within the last decade at Fall Creek Falls State Park, its cabins got some TLC, too.
 Both the landside cabins and the fisherman cabins that jut out over the lake were nicely updated.
 Those cabins serve in addition to sites for tent and RV campers, as well as the Fall Creek Falls lodge, which in both its old and new incarnations will feature hotel-style rooms, many overlooking the lake.
 All the campsites (except the 9 primitive sites) have grills, water, tables, fire rings, and access to bath houses, playgrounds, and the 56 miles of trails that lace through the park.